-Building Lot A is located on the northeast corner of Calumet Avenue and 45th Street.
+Building Lot A, A.1, A.2 and A.3 are located on the northeast corner of Calumet Avenue and 45th Street.
 Its main entry is proposed to front either 45th Street or Calumet Avenue and therefore has 2 Front Yards.

 Buildings on Lot B, C, D, and E are adjacent to Calumet Avenue and Buildings B, F, I and M are adjacent to 45th Street.
 The main entries to Buildings B, C, D, E, F & I all are proposed to face inward to the development as depicted on the Development Plan and as such their front yard is considered with respect to the lot line closest and across from the main entry to each respective building.
 The lot line adjacent to the Calumet Avenue and 45th Street is the rear yard or side yard lot line as depicted on the Development Plan.